Art and Design

 At KS3 students develop their understanding of the formal elements of Art – line, tone, shape, colour, pattern, form and composition, through practical activities.

 Across the key stage students develop imagination, originality, curiosity, and playfulness in creating their own unique visual world.
-Communication of their own viewpoints, ideas, and concepts is actively encouraged through plenaries.
-We critically engage with others’ Art, from other times and cultures, and from artists in contemporary western society including artists such as Sarah Graham and Angie Lewin.
-Where possible students are exposed to visiting artists to discuss the use of Art within industry.
+Communication of their own viewpoints, ideas, and concepts is actively encouraged through tasks and discussions.
+We critically engage with the Art of others, from other times and cultures as well as contemporary society to give their studies depth and context.
 Lessons are designed to ensure that students enjoy their studies and are passionate about aspects of Art and Design either through critical engagement and appreciation or through creating and making.

 GCSE Art and Design provides the opportunity to develop an adventurous, creative and inquisitive approach to your learning.
 Through studying both historical and contemporary art practice students develop the skills to formulate and express their own understanding.
-This manifests itself in both written and practical Art work.
-The art work produced will be a range of personal responses which embrace a range of ideas devised from students inspiration and imagination.
+This manifests itself in both written and practical Artwork.
+The artwork produced will be a range of personal responses which embrace a range of ideas devised from students’ inspiration and imagination.
+A portfolio of work is created by each student which highlights individuality and progression of skills and knowledge.
 Due to the fast pace and nature of the subject skills and knowledge develop and therefore projects are varied and exciting.
-Students develop a working knowledge of the materials, practices and different techniques that are used within the creative industries.
-Students develop the skills to respond to set themes and briefs by investigating, analysing and experimenting using art, craft and design from vast and varied sources.
+Students develop the tools needed to respond to set themes and briefs by investigating, analysing and experimenting using art, craft and design from vast and varied sources.
 Students develop their imaginative powers and the skills to express ideas, feelings and meanings.